FRIDAY

 SUNDAY

-8:00am : On your way through WASHINGTON DEPOT, stop at WASHINGTON PARK ASSOCIATION, a postage stamp-size park on your left and admire the 46′ long “Currents”, a river sculpture in granite by MARK MENNIN.
+9:00 am : On your way through WASHINGTON DEPOT, stop at JUDY BLACK PARK , a postage stamp-size park on your left and admire the 46′ long “Currents”, a river sculpture in granite by MARK MENNIN.
 You will want to stop and lay in the ripples and run your palms along the smooth, hand-polished, undulating surface.
-Walk across town and be sure to peak into the windows of GEORGE HOME.
-They won’t be open this early, but looking in is worth the walk.

-11:00 am: Explore the shops in NEW PRESTON.
+11:30 am: Explore the shops in New Preston.
 PRIVET HOUSE for home goods and really beautiful brushes of every variety.
-PERGOLA a boutique of unusual plants and gifts for the horticulturally-inclined.
+Look across the street for a path that winds up the hill to find a little secret, RIVERSONG ANTIQUES.
+PERGOLA is a boutique of unusual plants and gifts for the horticulturally-inclined.
 PLAIN GOODS has great brands of cozy sweaters.
+Don't miss ELIESH VAN BREEMS, a dreamy antique shop that specializes in Scandinavian antiques.
+From the bottom of the hill, look back at the waterfall that spills from the heights of town above.

-3:00 pm: BANTAM BREAD.
+2:30 pm: BANTAM BREAD.
 Just down the hill is Bantam Bread.
-Get the light and crispy-edged buttermilk biscuits to put your cheese on.
+Get the light and crispy-edged buttermilk biscuits to eat with your Arethusa cheese when you are back at your desk on Monday.
 Buy some store-made granola to take home and some fresh dog cookies for your buddy.
-Head back south replete!